The Home Purchase Process

 Prepare to Negotiate

 In real estate, the final selling price is negotiable.
 Plan to negotiate when an offer(s) is received.
 For example, before you lower the price, you may be able to add value to the transaction by including appliances and / or closing costs.
-Your ERA Real Estate agent can assist you with crafting counter offers and negotiating tips and techniques.
+Your Real Estate agent can assist you with crafting counter offers and negotiating tips and techniques.

 Seal the Deal